-And they can be turned on or off at the touch of a button.
+And these tidal power stores can be turned on or off at the touch of a button.

-The identification of over 40 potential sites for large scale tidal power development means that the available “standby” power levels will be variable because of tidal differences but with some of the larger “open air” water basins the availability of 200 or 300 Megawatts could compensate for a gas station tripping out.
+The identification of over 40 potential sites for large scale tidal power development means that the available “standby” power levels will be variable because the tide will be at different points in its cycle at different points of the coast (for example high tide at Aberdeen occurs an hour and a half before high tide further south at Tynemouth) but with some of the larger “open air” water basins the availability of 200 or 300 Megawatts could compensate for a gas station tripping out.
 Where these are fairly close together (e.g. Bristol / South Wales, Or the Thames / Orwell) then there is potential for a 1 Gigawatt “battery” to be made available should the grid demand it although of course the main site could still just be operated as normal.

 There is at least 2 Gigawatts of power storage available.